MarkKihlthau/FPS2/README.md

 Just change the line "wifstream file("Map.txt");" to read from the text file where you drew your map.
 When drawing the map follow this key:

-'#' - wall\n
+'#' - wall
-'.' - floor\n
+'.' - floor
-'W' - Weapon (currently, this will automatically create a 9mm pistol)\n 'H' - Healthpack\n
+'W' - Weapon (currently, this will automatically create a 9mm pistol)
+'H' - Healthpack

 ![Gameplay Demo](General_Demo.gif)